NKyhl/MNISTNeuralNetwork/readme.txt

 Fundamentals of Computing
 Lab 11 - Digit Recognition Neural Network - README

-= This is really long, but I wanted to try to explain it so you have an idea and so I can work through the process =
+= This is long, but I wanted to try to explain it so you have an idea and so I can work through the process =

 CONTEXT:
 	This semester I've become really interested in machine learning.
 I watched a great video on the 3Blue1Brown